 GNU Utilities For Win32

-Finally, if all we want is to have the same commands and utilities as in Unix, without worrying about editing improvements, we can install the GNU Utilities for Windows.
+Finally, if all we want is to have the same commands and utilities as in Unix, but without worrying about editing improvements, we can install the GNU Utilities for Windows.
 These utilities are a collection of common Unix commands ported to Windows.
-Unlike Cygwin, which runs in an emulation layer, these utilities are executables programmed for Win32 and designed to have the same functionality as their Unix counterparts.
+Unlike Cygwin, which runs on an emulation layer, these utilities are executables programmed for Win32 and designed to have the same functionalities as their Unix equivalents.

 It is available at this link.